 There is a menubar at the top of the Designer that provides functionality that you can interact with when working in the Perspective workspace.
 Each menu has a host of functions as it relates to that menu.
 The other menus that are shared between Vision and Perspective are discussed in the General Designer Interface.

 The Edit Menu is similar to other applications edit menus in that it provides much of the basic copy/paste functionality.
+You can also right click on an item in the browser to access this menu.

 |Undo and Redo||Can be used to revert to the previous state, essentially removing the last change, or redoing it again after having been removed.
 This has a large queue that can be traversed, but does not include every change (i.e., Tag edits cannot be undone).|